Steller's sea cow: Description

 Steller's sea cows are reported to have grown to 8 to 9 m long as adults, much larger than extant sirenians.
 In 1987, a rather complete skeleton was found on Bering Island measuring 3 m.
 In 2017, another such skeleton was found on Bering Island measuring 5.2 m, and in life probably about 6 m.
 Georg Steller's writings contain two contradictory estimates of weight: 4 and 24.3 MT.
 The true value is estimated to fall between these figures, at about 8–10 MT.
-This size made the sea cow one of the largest mammals of the Holocene epoch, along with whales, and was likely an adaptation to reduce its surface-area to volume ratio and conserve heat.
+This size made the sea cow one of the largest mammals of the Holocene epoch, along with baleen whales and some few toothed whales, and was likely an adaptation to reduce its surface-area to volume ratio and conserve heat.

 Unlike other sirenians, Steller's sea cow was positively buoyant, meaning that it was unable to submerge completely.
 It had a very thick outer skin, 2.5 cm, to prevent injury from sharp rocks and ice and possibly to prevent unsubmerged skin from drying out.
 The sea cow's blubber was 8–10 cm thick, another adaptation to the frigid climate of the Bering Sea.
 Its skin was brownish-black, with white patches on some individuals.
 It was smooth along its back and rough on its sides, with crater-like depressions most likely caused by parasites.
 This rough texture led to the animal being nicknamed the "bark animal".
 Hair on its body was sparse, but the insides of the sea cow's flippers were covered in bristles.
 The fore limbs were roughly 67 cm long, and the tail fluke was forked.

 The sea cow's head was small and short in comparison to its huge body.
 The animal's upper lip was large and broad, extending so far beyond the lower jaw that the mouth appeared to be located underneath the skull.
 Unlike other sirenians, Steller's sea cow was toothless and instead had a dense array of interlacing white bristles on its upper lip.
 The bristles were about 1.5 in in length and were used to tear seaweed stalks and hold food.
 The sea cow also had two keratinous plates, called ceratodontes, located on its palate and mandible, used for chewing.
 According to Steller, these plates (or "masticatory pads") were held together by interdental papillae, a part of the gums, and had many small holes containing nerves and arteries.